Updated: Feb 5

 Despite its early recognition as one of America's most historic places, Jackson Square faced threats from development during the post-WWII boom years, when the nation was rapidly expanding through suburban sprawl and urban renewal projects.

-In 1965, the Louisiana State Highway Department announced plans for an elevated riverfront expressway, a large, wide highway that would run in between the Mississippi River and Jackson Square.
-The Chamber of Commerce of the New Orleans Area endorsed the effort and embarked on a public information campaign to promote the idea, which included sending Chamber staff to give presentations on the highway to interest groups and building and displaying a model of the project at their chamber offices.
+In 1965, the Louisiana State Highway Department announced plans for an elevated riverfront expressway, a large, wide highway that would run between the Mississippi River and Jackson Square.
+The Chamber of Commerce of the New Orleans Area endorsed the effort.
+It embarked on a public information campaign to promote the idea, which included sending Chamber staff to give presentations on the highway to interest groups and building and displaying a model of the project at their chamber offices.
 You can see a photo of the model on page 59 of the nomination documentation linked to at the bottom of the page.

 Preservation groups sprung into action to halt the construction of the highway.
 Among these groups were the Louisiana Landmarks Society and the Vieux Carre Property Owners and Associates.
 The expressway was seen as a major threat to the historic integrity of Jackson Square and the Cabildo, as such a feature would completely cut the two Landmarks off from the Mississippi River and tarnish their historic environment with the sound of thousands of cars passing by each day.

-Samuel Winston Jr. was the spokesman for the coalition of preservation groups and appealed to Elbert Cox, the Southeast Regional Director of the National Parks Service in April of 1965.
+Samuel Winston Jr. was the spokesman for the coalition of preservation groups and appealed to Elbert Cox, the Southeast Regional Director of the National Parks Service, in April of 1965.
 Cox alerted the Director, who in turn brought the matter to the attention of Secretary of the Interior Stewart Udall.

-The group was not initially successful in getting the project canceled, but after much discussion and debate, an at-grade level highway on the other side of the levy from Jackson Square was approved by Federal Highway Administrator Lowell Bridwell, just days before the end of the Lyndon B. Johnson Administration in January 1969.
+The group was not initially successful in getting the project canceled, but after much discussion and debate, an at-grade level highway on the other side of the levy from Jackson Square was approved by Federal Highway Administrator Lowell Bridwell just days before the end of the Lyndon B. Johnson Administration in January 1969.

 When President Richard Nixon took office later that month, he was able to appoint a Secretary to lead the newly formed Department of Transportation.
 His choice was former two-time Massachusetts Governor and Federal Highway Administrator John Volpe.

 In July 1969, Volpe announced that the highway project would be canceled.
-The Advisory Council on Historic Preservation had been charged with investigating and approving the project and had decided that it should be built only if the Secretary of Transportation could be sure that there was "no prudent and feasible alternative to using that land" phrasing taken directly from the Department of Transportation Act of 1966, which had authorized the creation of the Department and established its mandate.
+The Advisory Council on Historic Preservation had been charged with investigating and approving the project and had decided that it should be built only if the Secretary of Transportation could be sure that there was "no prudent and feasible alternative to using that land," phrasing taken directly from the Department of Transportation Act of 1966, which had authorized the creation of the Department and established its mandate.

 In a press release announcing his decision, Secretary Volpe said: